 When you don’t know WTP, the risk versus reward dynamic takes over.

-This is why WTP is such a powerful idea for improving profitability — it allows sales reps to win the business at the right price without putting their deals at risk.
-WTP is the missing ingredient which levels the negotiation playing field.
+This is why willingness to pay is such a powerful idea for improving profitability — it allows sales reps to win the business at the right price without putting their deals at risk.
+WTP is the missing ingredient which levels the negotiation playing field with competitive pricing at the right price for the customer and the business.
 Over the last two years, we’ve developed a diagnostic method to analyze a business’s historic transaction data and measure the direct financial impact of sales reps not having this critical WTP information — how a customer will respond to price — at the point of sale.

 We’ve learned that, in aggregate, B2B companies are losing profits in an amount nearly equal to 1 percent of total revenue each year solely due to missing WTP and the risk-averse pricing behavior that results.
 That may not seem like a large amount, but it’s just one component of much larger pricing problems we analyze with our full diagnostic process.
 In truth, most companies suffer from a wide variety of pricing maladies in varying degrees.
 The overall severity of the combined problems is significant, having a range of 1.9 to 16.1 percent of total revenue.
 The good news is a healthy portion of these hidden pockets of profitability can be captured with optimized, market-aligned pricing.